 A lot of times as artists, we feel the need to constantly be creative, and feel guilty when we aren’t creating.
 Rather than powering through one creative project, go and work on something else creative.

-You know when you look at or write a word over and over again, and after a while you question if it’s even a real word?
+You know when you look at word over and over again, and after a while you question if it’s even a real word?
 Something similar happens to your noodle while you’re pushing through with an art project.

 Creative Something talks about how jumping between projects can actually provoke creativity.
 Stepping away to focus on something else creative can help you see your project more clearly when you come back to it.